muxinc/mux-ruby/README.md

 2) We don't use a lot of object orientation.
 For example API calls that happen on a single asset don't exist in the asset class, but are API calls in the AssetsApi which require an asset ID.

+### Usage With Webhooks

+At this moment, this SDK is not suitable for parsing or modeling webhook payloads, due to some incompatibilities in our API spec and our SDK generation tooling.
+We are working on resolving these issues, but for now you should only use this SDK for Mux's REST APIs.

 ### Authentication
 To use the Mux API, you'll need an access token and a secret.
 [Details on obtaining these can be found here in the Mux documentation.](https://docs.mux.com/docs#section-1-get-an-api-access-token)